nathan-gardner/SECON2023Robot/Reports/LessonsLearnedandAcquiredSkills.md

     - Project work across disciplines (electrical, computer, and mechanical engineering)

 # Luke McGill

-- Reflect on the project, both technical and organizational.
+Reflect on the project, both technical and organizational.
 What went well?
 What didn’t go well?

+- The team had good communication during the design of the project.
+We all collaborated and helped each other out wherever.
+- The ECE team and the ME team had some difficulties lining up our designs.
+We could have communicated better and planned our work accordingly.

-- What unanticipated problems occurred?
+What unanticipated problems occurred?

+- We had some issues ordering parts.
+Some ordered parts never arrived, causing us to have to change our design in some areas.

-- What would you do differently if you were to do it over again?
+What would you do differently if you were to do it over again?

+- I would have chosen a more powerful power supply.
+We underestimated the load that the robot would take.
+A larger power supply would have solved several issues that we had to work around.
+- Several of our parts were not very good quality.
+The power busses we chose were not best suited for small wires like the ones we were using.
+I also would have chosen different perf boards.
+The ones we chose had rails instead of individually adressable holes for soldering.

-- What “best practices” have you identified?
+What “best practices” have you identified?

+- Debugging as you go is so important.
+If you wait to test your project until after you have completed a large chunk, it is much more difficult to identify issues.
+- Tape every single exposed wire.
+This will prevent any accidental shorts.
+- Use flyback diodes on all components that draw any significant power.

-- What words of wisdom would you pass on to future students?
+What words of wisdom would you pass on to future students?

+- Try your best.
+You will be suprised of what you are capable of when you put your all into something.
+Even when you hit a wall, keep attacking the problem and eventually you will find a solution.
+- Be willing to put in the work for your capstone project.
+Don't settle for having a mediocre project when it could have been a great project given the work be put in.

-- What new knowledge or skills did you acquire throughout capstone.
+What new knowledge or skills did you acquire throughout capstone.
+- I furthur developed my software skills.
+I learned a little about ROS.
+I also helped implement a PID controller in c++ which was a new concept to me.
+- I learned how good teamwork can help, as well how poor planning and communication can hurt the project.